Pmanaswini/Enhanced-Sawtooth/DAG_readme.md

 To submit transaction to the validator:

 a.
 The batches.txt file in Ins_client is the input for transactions.

 b.
 Enter each transaction command in a new line in the above file.

 c. open sawtooth local command bash and navigate to Ins_client folder.

+**Important:** The time taken for execution of each block are recorded in the location "Enhanced-sawtooth/validator/DAG/execution-time.txt"